Skip to content

 1. Resumption of a company

-Resumption refers to restoring a company to active status after it has been struck off, dissolved, or otherwise removed from the official company register.
+Resumption refers to restoring a company to active status after it has been dissolved, struck off, or removed from the official company register.

 3. Company Types Exempt from Registration Fees

-The following business types are generally exempt from registration fees:
+The following business types are generally exempt from standard registration fees: